blueberry-py/blog/content/post/this-month-for-pythonistas-2025-04/index.md

 A new open-source and local MCP server is introduced, allowing integration with any LLM tool supporting MCP.
 Read the details in [Vibe coding with GitHub Copilot: Agent mode and MCP support rolling out to all VS Code users](https://github.blog/news-insights/product-news/github-copilot-agent-mode-activated/).

+Update: Agent Mode is now officially turned on for everyone.

 ### Django 5.2 LTS

-This LTS version introduces new features and deprecates some functionalities, and it will receive security updates for the next three years at least.
+This LTS version introduces new features (Automatic model imports in the shell, Composite primary keys, etc.) and deprecates some functionalities, and it will receive security updates for the next three years at least.
 Check its [release notes](https://docs.djangoproject.com/en/5.2/releases/5.2/).

+### Ubuntu 25.04, Fedora 42, MX 23.6 and Manjaro 25.0

+It seems like a big month for Linux distros since several popular distro have major/minor updates:
+- [Ubuntu 25.04 "Plucky Puffin"](https://lists.ubuntu.com/archives/ubuntu-announce/2025-April/000311.html) introduces Linux 6.14 kernel, GNOME 48, and offers 9 months of support.
+- [Fedora 42](https://fedoramagazine.org/announcing-fedora-linux-42/) promotes KDE Plasma variation to "Full Edition".
+- [MX Linux](https://mxlinux.org/blog/mx-23-6-now-available/) is a regular refresh containing bugfixes, kernel updates, and application updates.
+- [Manjaro 25.0 "Zetar"](https://forum.manjaro.org/t/manjaro-25-0-zetar-released/177008) brings various updates to different desktop environment editions.

 ## Tutorials